 The County and its partners have made several critical investments in the corridor to improve safety and mobility.
 In 2009, MnDOT upgraded a portion of US 212 from a two-lane highway to a four-lane limited access highway from the eastern terminus of the corridor to the City of Eden Prairie.
-The expansion of US 212 between CSAH 36 (east of Cologne) and CSAH 11 (Jonathan Carver Parkway) - immediately to the east of this Project - has been fully funded and is anticipated to be completed in October 2022.
-If this Project receives RAISE funding, it will remove the only remaining two-lane gap along the corridor.
+The expansion of US 212 between CSAH 36 (east of Cologne) and CSAH 11 (Jonathan Carver Parkway) - immediately to the east of this Project is under construction and on schedule to be completed in October 2022.
+MnDOT is currently advancing a preservation project to resurface the existing pavement, construct a median barrier, rehabilitate two bridges, and install lighting to improve safety and pavement conditions along the existing expressway segment in Cologne from CSAH 36 W to CSAH 36 E. This project is planned to begin construction in 2023.

+If this Project receives MPDG funding, it will remove the only remaining two-lane section along the corridor.

+II.
 PROJECT LOCATION

 US 212 spans 138 miles from the South Dakota state line to Interstate 494 (I-494), connecting regional traffic from the urban Twin Cities and Western Minnesota rural communities to the rest of the Great Plains.
 US 212 serves as a primary route linking Minnesota's economic regional trade centers.
 The Project is located approximately 8 miles west of the Minneapolis - St. Paul, MN-WI (Twin Cities) Urbanized Area and is designated as a Rural Area.
 The Project includes approximately five miles of US 212 between the Cities of Norwood Young America and Cologne in Carver County, Minnesota.
+The Project is located in census tracts 912.01 and 912.02.